Ashoklathwal/Code-for-Interview/README.md

 * Recursively print all sentences that can be formed from list of word lists
 * Find the longest substring with k unique characters in a given string
 * Efficiently check if a string has duplicates without using any additional data structure
-* Hamming Distance between two strings
-* Sort a string according to the order defined by another string
-*
 * Rearrange a string so that all same characters become d distance away
 * Find if an array of strings can be chained to form a circle
 * find second most frequent character